-Heimdallr is the watchman of the Gods, who guards the rainbow bridge Bifröst and is fated to announce the coming of Ragnarök, at which point he and Loki will die fighting one another.
-He is a consummate warrior, possesses the ability to see events all across the nine worlds, and is credited with creating the human social classes.
+Heimdallr is the watchman of the Gods who guards the rainbow bridge Bifröst, which connects Midgard and Asgard.
+He is fated to announce the coming of Ragnarök, at which point he and Loki will die fighting one another.
+He is a consummate warrior, possesses the ability to see and hear events all across the Nine Worlds, and is credited with creating the human social classes.

-Heimdallr is described as the “whitest of the gods” and also as having gold teeth.
-His hall is Himinbjörg, or “Heaven Mountain,” in Ásgard, and he famously touts Gjallarhorn, a resounding horn which can be heard throughout all the worlds.
-Though he seems to have no partner within the pantheon, and no heavenly sons or daughters, Heimdallr does father many children amongst humankind under the name Rigr.
+Heimdallr is described as the “whitest of the gods” (not “the most Caucasian” – see below) and also as having gold teeth.
+His hall is Himinbjörg or “Heaven Mountain” in Ásgard, and he famously touts the Gjallarhorn, a resounding horn which can be heard throughout all the worlds.
+Though he seems to have no partner in the pantheon, he fathers many children among humankind under the name Rigr.

-The references to Heimdallr throughout the lore are often obscure, and translations vary so widely in interpretation that there are great differences in theories about the god.
-Some of the most interesting concern his role at Ragnarök, his input in the creation of mankind, and the possibility that he may actually be a personification of the world tree Yggdrasil.
+The references to Heimdallr throughout the lore are often obscure, and translations vary widely in interpretation, resulting in many different theories about the god.
+Some of the most interesting concern his role at Ragnarök, his input in the creation of mankind, and the possibility that he may be a personification of the world tree Yggdrasil.

-In a rather interesting passage in Rígsþula, not only does the watchman of the gods sleep with various human couples to produce different class levels in human society, eventually he fathers a son of especially high regard, and Heimdallr takes him under his wing as his official son.
-The god gives him a name and educates the boy in the ways of the world, also teaching him the runes (formerly Óðin’s intellectual property.)
+In a rather interesting passage in Rígsþula, not only does the Watchman sleep with various human couples to produce different classes in human society, eventually he fathers a son of especially high regard, and Heimdallr takes him under his wing as his official son.
+The god gives him a name and educates the boy in the ways of the world, also teaching him the runes.

-“Then Heimdall spake, whitest of the gods, Like the Wanes he knew the future well:
+“Then Heimdall spake, whitest [most honest] of the gods, Like the Wanes [Vanir] he knew the future well:

 Bind we on Thor the bridal veil, Let him bear the mighty Brisings’ necklace;

 Keys around him let there rattle, And down to his knees hang woman’s dress;